-The Murano SE comes with a firmer sport-tuned suspension, a manual shift mode, styled alloy wheels and dark-silver lower bumpers.
-High-intensity xenon headlights, which have a manual leveling feature, are standard on the SE and optional on the SL.
+The SE comes with a firmer sport-tuned suspension, a manual shift mode, high-intensity xenon headlights, styled alloy wheels and dark-silver lower bumpers.

-Safety features surpass the class standard.
-Among them: dual-stage frontal air bags with seat belt sensors, front-seat side-impact airbags, full-cabin curtain style head-protection airbags, and active front head restraints.
-Rollover sensors for the airbag system have been added for 2005.
+Safety features include dual-stage frontal air bags with seat belt sensors, front-seat side-impact airbags, full-cabin curtain style head-protection airbags, and active front head restraints.
+Rollover sensors for the airbag system activate the airbags in the event of a pending rollover.
 Murano comes standard with four-wheel vented disc brakes with ABS, Brake Assist and electronic brake-force distribution.
-Option safety equipment: Vehicle Dynamic Control, which helps the driver correct skids, a Traction Control System, and a tire-pressure monitoring, all part of the Dynamic Control Package ($750), which can only be added to models with the Premium package.
+Option safety equipment: Vehicle Dynamic Control, which helps the driver correct skids, a Traction Control System, and a tire-pressure monitoring are all part of the Dynamic Control Package ($750), which can only be added to models with the Premium package.